matrix-org/sliding-sync/api.md

   // not result in to-device messages being purged if they have never
   // been delivered to any session yet: they must be delivered to at
   // least one active session on the device.
+  // TODO: Should we call this 'connection_id' instead?
+More clear.
   // If this id is missing, it is set to 'default'.
   "session_id": "arbitrary-client-chosen-string",